alephnode/alephnode/src/pages/04-react-brutalist-ui/index.md

 <li>I like the way it looks. <i>(It's a palate cleanser of sorts.)</i></li>
 </ol>

+I also chose to use Emotion for my styling library.
+I've used it in a few projects and admire its versatility.
+I also intend to publish this to NPM in the form of a <select package type>, so I'll use <something that helps>.

-With a few major decisions out of the way, it's time to start coding.
+With a few key decisions made, it's time to start coding.

 You can view the finished project <a href="https://react-brutalist-ui.sh" target="_blank">here</a>, or check out the <a href="https://github.com/alephnode/react-brutalist-ui" target="_blank">source code on GitHub</a>.